iotile/candidate_coding_challenges/radiation/README.md

 ```

+## NOTES
+- Please do not create a public fork or public solution to this repo.
+If you do want to store your work, we ask that you keep it in your own private repos (git lets everyone do this now!).
+- If you are submitting your solution, it's easiest if you can zip/tar the "radiation" directory and send us just the one file.

 ## Reference Information
 The best reference for writing python scripts that can test your device is in the CoreTools documentation:
 - http://coretools.readthedocs.io/en/latest/introduction.html#writing-scripts